jzohrab/practicing-guitar/docs/part-2-getting-organized/time-and-schedule.rst

 .. tip:: *Never* practice mindlessly.

    Practicing on autopilot is not practicing, it's just moving your limbs and making sounds.
 It can feel like practice, because you're *working hard, dammit,* but it's not.
 Keep your brain and body engaged -- never "grind away" at it.
-That will ultimately dull your musical self.
+Grinding doesn't hone your technique, it just dulls your brain and musicality.

 Using 20 minutes
 ----------------